Imperfect competition: Monopoly

-Another feature of monopolies is rent seeking, whereby monopoly firms engage in spending money to maintain and exercise its monopoly power.
-This is undertaken through advertising, lobbying and building excess capacity to deter competitors from entering the market.

-A firm is a monopsonist if it faces small levels, or no competition in ONE of its output markets.
+A firm is a monopsonist if it is a single buyer in a market.
 A natural monopoly occurs when it is cheaper for a single firm to provide all of the market's output.

-Governments often restrict monopolies through high taxes or anti-monopoly laws.
-Because the high profits obtained by monopolies may harm the interests of consumers.
+Governments often restrict monopolies through high taxes or anti-monopoly laws as high profits obtained by monopolies may harm the interests of consumers.
 However, restricting the profits of monopolists may also harm the interests of consumers, because companies may create unsatisfied products that are not available in new markets.
 These products will bring positive benefits to consumers and create huge economic value for enterprises.
 Tax and antitrust laws can discourage companies from innovating.